InsultingPros/AcediaCore/docs/API/collections.md

 In above example we've created separate text instances (with the same contents) to store and retrieve items in `AssociativeArray`.
-However it is inefficient to each time create `Text` anew:
+However it is inefficient to each time create `Text` anew just to get an item:

-1. It defeats the purpose of using `Text` over `string`, since (after initial creation cost) `Text` allows for a cheaper access to individual characters and also allows us to compute `Text`'s hash only once, caching it.
+1. It defeats the purpose of using `Text` over `string`, since (after initial creation cost) `Text` allows for a cheaper access to individual characters and also allows us to compute `Text`'s hash only once, caching it for later use.
 But if we create `Text` object every time we want to access value in `AssociativeArray` we will only get more overhead without any benefits.
-2. It leads to creation of useless objects, that we didn't deallocate in the above example.
+2. It leads to creation of useless objects, that we didn't even deallocate in the above example.

 So it is recommended that, whenever possible, your class would define reusable